 So why are middle schoolers and teenagers often rebellious?
 The answer is actually quite scientific.
 First we all have a brain.
 From the age of 3 months to around 12 years old billions of crazy lightning bolts (neurotransmissions) are happening along the pathways of our brains.
 When we learn something new it is because electrical impulses make jumps where the pathways are not connected through the creation of a bridge over the gap (synapses).
 But around 13 something changes in the brain.
 Some synapses are destroyed or overtaken.
 Our interests in a diverse amount of information often gets swallowed up by focusing on a few things.
 This is what often makes people perhaps more math or literature oriented.
 But psychology would add that children are beginning to find their individual identity away from the family and are focusing on independent decision making.
-When synapses are destroyed or taken over with new neurotransmissions of information it often causes a susceptibility or inclination to rebellious or risky and dangerous behavior. (many of us had some form of the experimental stage).
+When synapses are destroyed or taken over with new neurotransmissions of information it often causes a susceptibility or inclination to rebellious or risky and dangerous behavior.
+Not all teenage exploration is done through a clear violation of rules it can also happen by clothing choices, musical tastes, depression, and violating other societal norms Click To Tweet (many of us had some form of the experimental stage).

 I have taught in public and private schools to both gifted and learning disabled students.
 I have taught to the extremely rich and entitled and to poor students who may not have eaten for a few days.
 Though I believe each student is an individual and different I also have spent many years making mistakes and great strides when it comes to understanding the teacher/student relationship component.
 In the classroom, respect and relationship are drawn together as well as community and autonomy-one cannot be fully realized without the other.